parallelchain-io/hotstuff_rs/Specification.md

                 // may or may not have been changed in the block tree update in the previous step). vote_collectors.update_validator_sets(block_tree.validator_sets_state());

                 // 7.
-If the local replica's votes can become part of QCs that directly extend `proposal.block.justify`,
+If the local replica's votes can become part of PCs that directly extend `proposal.block.justify`,
                 //    vote for `proposal`.
                 if is_voter(
                     keypair.public(),